Interested in our services?

 In general, an SSTB is any trade or business involving the performance of services in the following fields:

-Before the proposed regulations were released, there was concern that the last SSTB definition in the preceding list could snare unsuspecting businesses, such as local restaurants with well-regarded chefs.
+Before the proposed regulations were released, there was a concern that the last SSTB definition in the preceding list could snare unsuspecting businesses, such as local restaurants with well-regarded chefs.
 Thankfully, the proposed regulations limit the last item on this list to businesses that receive fees, compensation or other income for:

 Deduction Disallowance Rule for SSTBs